1972 through 1973

 10-10-72, source 2

-TDOLZ and LSD are mostly identical.
-However, LSD has a cut in Whole Lotta Love, repeating 66 seconds.
-LSD's tape may be one generation better than TDOLZ.
+TDOLZ and LSD are exclusively from the second source.
+They’re very similar, but LSD has a cut in Whole Lotta Love, repeating 66 seconds.
+LSD’s tape may be one generation better than TDOLZ.
 It is a little bit better sounding.

-Wendy uses source two as it's primary tape.
-It fills in four gaps using source one, then it uses 10/2/72's fifth source to fill in 20 seconds of Stairway.
+Wendy fills in four gaps using source one, then it uses 10/2/72’s fifth source to fill in 20 seconds of Stairway.
 Of course the liner notes do not mention the mixing of different shows.

 Newcastle Symphony (IQ), Nice Starter (The Symbols), & Stepmothers Club (Mad Dogs)